tmfontan/Mothership-Attendance/README.md

 * [Login Screen](#Login-Screen)
 * [Account Creation](#Account-Creation)

-Additionally, a video walkthrough of the Mothership Attendance Application can be found at the following link:
+A video walkthrough of the Mothership Attendance Application can be found at the following link:

 [![Mothership Attendance Walkthrough](Screenshots/Youtube_Link.png)](https://youtu.be/7Z4EQI0jJ98)

 ## Database Implementation
-This application uses a remote database connection in conjunction with [MySQL](https://www.mysql.com/) in order to catalog progress from previous user sessions.
+This application uses a remote database connection in conjunction with [MySQL](https://www.mysql.com/) to catalog progress from previous user sessions.
 The remote database is hosted by the online service [myPHPAdmin](https://www.phpmyadmin.net/) and is composed of seven separate tables.
 The ER Diagram below displays the names and property values of each table within the database and how they correlate to each other:

 ![Alt Text](Screenshots/Screenshot_ER_Diagram.png)

-<h3 style="color:blue">Account Tables</h3>
+### Account Tables
 There are two primary types of tables in the ER Diagram above.
-The "Instructor" and "Student" tables, which have colorized red headers, are classified as <em>Account Tables</em>.
-This type of table is responsible for holding the data associated with the user created profiles in the application.
-While both are classified as account types tables, they also accept different types of information in addition to having different primary and foriegn key properties.
+The "Instructor" and "Student" tables, which have red-colored headers, are classified as Account Tables.
+This type of table is responsible for holding the data associated with the user-created profiles in the application.
+While both the Instructor and Student Tables are classified as account type tables, they also accept different types of information in addition to having different primary and foreign key properties.
 For more information regarding the implementation of the Account Creation Segment, please reference the [Account Creation](#Account-Creation) Section.

-Unlike Instructor Accounts, which can only be identified via thier unique database identification number and username properties, Student Accounts have a third unqiue property, a Student Identification Number (StudentID).
-Student Profiles are given this third property due to the heavy distribution and frequent reference of thier basic profile information in the main window of the application.
-This design concept was implemented seeing as it is much easier to search for and keep track of the student's university / school issued identification number as opposed to thier generic database entry number.
-While this isn't absolutely neccesary due to the small size of the remote database, should the amount of student profiles ever reach an exponential size, it will make it much easier to find specified Student Accounts in addition to improving the application's overall performance.
+Unlike Instructor Accounts, which can only be identified via their unique database identification number and username properties, Student Accounts have a third unique property, a Student Identification Number (StudentID).
+Student Profiles are given this third property due to the heavy distribution and frequent reference of their basic profile information in the main window of the application in addition to the fact there will be a higher amount of students compared to the number of instructors.
+This design concept was implemented seeing as it is much easier to search for and keep track of the student's university/school-issued identification number as opposed to their generic database entry number.
+While this isn't currently necessary due to the small size of the remote database, should the number of student profiles ever reach an exponential size, it will increase the proficiency of database search algorithms and improve the program's overall efficiency.

 A Student Account's display name, email address, and profile image properties are frequently shared and displayed on the Instructor's side of the Application.
 For instance, during a running instance of the Attendance Server, the Instructor's side of the application will display the following information after a student account has successfully connected: